Speed Index is one of six metrics tracked in the Performance section of the Lighthouse report. Each metric captures some aspect of page load speed.

-What does Speed Index measure
+What Speed Index measures

-Speed Index measures how fast content gets visually displayed during page load.
-This is done by capturing a video of the page loading in the browser, computing the visual progression between frames.
-Lighthouse uses the Speedline node module to generate the Speed Index score.
+Speed Index measures how quickly content is visually displayed during page load.
+Lighthouse first captures a video of the page loading in the browser and computes the visual progression between frames.
+Lighthouse then uses the Speedline Node.js module to generate the Speed Index score.

-Speedline is based on the same principals as the original speed index introduced by WebpageTest.org, but it computes the visual progression between frames using the structural similarity (SSIM) index instead of the histogram distance.
+Speedline is based on the same principles as the original speed index introduced by WebpageTest.org, but it computes the visual progression between frames using the structural similarity (SSIM) index instead of the histogram distance.

 How Lighthouse determines your Speed Index score

-|Over 5.8 seconds||Red (slow)||0–49|
+|Over 5.8||Red (slow)||0–49|

-How your Speed Index score impacts overall performance score
+How to improve your Speed Index score

-How to improve your performance score
+How to improve your overall Performance score

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.